GuoCheng12/STAR/README.md

    tar -xzf x2.tar.gz -C dataset/  # or x4.tar.gz
    ```

-   The extracted structure will be:
+   The extracted structure will be (x2 for example):
    ```
    dataset/x2/
    ├── train_hr_patch/